EyasuTeshome/shifttracker/job-search/prepare-polished-version-of-portfolio-M7MVP1.md

 5. Go through your portfolio again, this time focusing on **functionality**.
 Open each screen once again and analyze if all the elements included work properly:
      - The page should load in no more than 3 seconds.
      - Check if images and screenshots load fast enough, and if they don’t, decrease the image file size.
-     - Verify that all links take you to the correct page.
+     - Verify that all links take you to the correct pages.

 6. Now, check these other important details in your portfolio:
      - Have you included **attributions** for every photo, icon, and web concept you used?
 They can be integrated in the footer of the webpage or in a separate page.
 You can mention that you implemented a portfolio concept designed by {designer_name}; you can also give credit to the artists whose photos you used.